Nmouss/Time-Management/README.md

 ## Background

 When I first began this project it originally started out as a basic feature where you add time and start it, then the countdown begun.
+However some questions started to rise and I thought what if I added object detection so it makes me even more accountable because just putting your phone in a drawer can still be tempting, so I trained a tensorflow lite model on my phone with transfer learning with around 300 pictures.
+The model at times has some issues with detecting and confidence scores (Its just a prototype) however in the future I do want to update it and make it more reliable!